Excel-Tracker-Team-9302/excel-tracker/README.md

 ## Install Guide

-### INSTAlLATION FOR LIVE APPLICATION USE
+### Installation of Live Application
-To interact with the live application, simply navigate to the applications url in a web browser.
+To use the live application, simply navigate to the application's url in a web browser.
 No additional libraries or downloads should be necessary to interact with the system in its deployed state.

-### INSTALLATION FOR DEVELOPMENT
+### Installation for Development
 The following is a lsit of requirements for running the application from your localhost.
 This would be useful for development or debugging purposes for a future development team.

 #### PREREQUISITES